DesmondSol/speedops/DATABASE_STRUCTURE.md

-# Firestore Database Schema
+# Firestore User-Isolated Database Schema

-The speedOps database is structured into flat, high-performance collections optimized for real-time `onSnapshot` listeners.
+The speedOps database is structured to ensure complete data sovereignty.
+All operational data is nested under the authenticated user's unique identifier.

+## Primary Pathing
+All collections reside at: `/users/{userId}/[collection_name]`

 ## Collections Map

-### 1. `fana_projects`
+### 1. `/users/{userId}/fana_projects`
-Main containers for all work units.
+Main containers for all work units owned by the user.
 ```json
 {
   "name": "string",